The Swiss Army Knife of Vector Graphics Scripting

 As of July 2013, the recommended way to install and maintain Paper.js is through Bower for browsers, and through NPM for Node.js.

-See http://madebyhoundstooth.com/blog/install-node-with-homebrew-on-os-x/ for a tutorial explaining how to install Node.js, NPM and Bower on OSX.
+For OSX see http://madebyhoundstooth.com/blog/install-node-with-homebrew-on-os-x/ for a tutorial explaining how to install Node.js, NPM and Bower.

 With Bower installed, simply type this command in your project folder: